on-keyday/brgen/README.md

 MIT License

 All source code is released under the MIT license.
-The copyright remains with Onkey Day.
+The copyright remains with on-keyday.

 # Version Policy